SomeNerdNamedSteve/Zeld.AI/README.md

 Zeld.AI is an Artificial Intelligence System to play the NES game 'The Legend of Zelda'

 ## Techical Aspects
-Zeld.AI was made in Python 3.5 with the following packages installed via conda:
+Zeld.AI was made in Python 3.5 with the following packages installed via pip:
 - keras
 - numpy
 - opencv